yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 ```
 <br/>

-:white_check_mark: 18.1 Why Would You Just Create A Named Function And Invoke It?
+18.1 Why Would You Just Create A Named Function And Invoke It?
 That Would Create The Same Result?
 > - Yes, but with consequences : Creating a named function pollutes the global name space.
 It also means the named function is hanging around also readily available, `it could accidentally be invoked again`. `IIFE isn’t named and therefor can’t accidentally be called later — avoiding any potential security implications`.

 > - Related Reference : [重新認識 JavaScript: Day 18 Callback Function 與 IIFE](https://ithelp.ithome.com.tw/articles/10192739), [JavaScript: What the heck is an Immediately-Invoked Function Expression?](https://codeburst.io/javascript-what-the-heck-is-an-immediately-invoked-function-expression-a0ed32b66c18)
 <br/><br/>

-:white_check_mark: 19.
-What Is First Class Function?
+19. What Is First Class Function?
 > - First Class Function means that `you can do the things to the functions same as to other types(objects, string, boolean, numbers)`. <br/>
 (1) Functions are objects. <br/>
 (2) Can pass as an argument to other functions. <br/>